Financial Aid

 How Else Can I Pay for College When My Parents Refuse to Pay?

 Unfortunately, many students find themselves in this situation.
-They are completely financially independent from their parents, but the government and the school still recognize them as dependent because they do not meet any of the above requirements.
+They are financially independent from their parents, but the government and the school still recognize them as dependent because they do not meet the above requirements.
 So what are their options?

-Financial Aid – Grants, Work Study, and Student Loans
+Financial Aid – Grants, Federal Work Study, and Student Loans

-First off, students should fill out the FAFSA regardless of whether or not they think they’ll qualify for financial aid.
+First, students should fill out the FAFSA regardless of whether or not they think they’ll qualify for financial aid.
 It is the only way to qualify for aid.
 Therefore, if it’s not filled out, the student can expect to receive no aid.
 Students should review their financial aid packages from colleges with a guidance counselor or financial aid officer.
-These professionals can help students navigate what their financial aid package actually means, how much of it is aid versus student loans, and which college is the best for them from a financial perspective.
+These professionals can help students understand what their financial aid package means, how much of it is aid versus private student loans, and which college is the best for them financially.
 At this point, if you believe that your circumstances could merit a dependency override, it’s time to talk to a financial aid administrator.

 Scholarships

-Students without financial support from their parents should also begin to look for scholarships as soon as they begin thinking about attending college.
-At Fastweb, students can create an account as soon as they turn 16.
-If they are interested in searching beforehand, a parent, guardian or mentor can create an account for them.
+Students without financial support from their parents should also begin to look for scholarships as soon as they start thinking about attending college.
+At Fastweb, students can create an account when they turn 16.
+If they are interested in searching beforehand, a parent, guardian, or mentor can create an account for them.
 Treat searching for scholarships like a part-time job.
 Commit to applying to one or two scholarships per week.
 Focus on easy-to-apply-for scholarships as well as scholarships that require more time.
-Chances are, there will be less applicants for these opportunities because of the extra work involved.
+Chances are, there will be fewer applicants for these opportunities because of the extra work involved.

 Make Smart College Choices